Pretty-Good-Freedom-Tech/brainstorm/docs/INSTALLATION_INSTRUCTIONS.md

 git clone https://github.com/Pretty-Good-Freedom-Tech/hasenpfeffr.git
 cd hasenpfeffr

-# The preinstall script will automatically set up NVM and install Node.js 18.x
+# Install dependencies and set up NVM for your user
 npm install

-# Run the installation script (no sudo required)
+# Run the installation script WITH sudo (system installation components require root privileges)
-npm run install-hasenpfeffr
+sudo npm run install-hasenpfeffr
 ```

+This hybrid installation approach:
+1. Uses NVM to manage Node.js in user space (no sudo required for Node.js)
+2. Uses sudo only for system installation components (services, configuration files)
+3. Configures the hasenpfeffr user with its own NVM installation for running services

 After you enter your pieces of information, get some coffee.
 This takes a while!
 (About 8 minutes in total for me using an AWS EC2 t2.large instance.)